Cebeerre/pysecuritas/README.md

 # VerisureAPIClient
 Client to access Verisure / Securitas Direct Mobile API

-Tested with a Spanish account, might work with others.
+Tested with a Spanish account, might work in other countries.

 Right now is pretty simple.
 TODO:
 * Error Control